 The boss campaign

 Depending on your workplace and the personalities involved, your boss will wage a campaign to resist your demands.
 This campaign might vary in tone, from seemingly nice to hostile.
 Don’t be fooled by the seemingly nice stuff.

 For example, the boss might make small concessions to placate you and make it seem like they care without actually addressing your concerns.
 They might say, “We’re a family,” or “We can’t afford it,” to make you feel guilty.
 They might appeal to your sense of loyalty or self-sacrifice.
-It’s important to remember that whatever they do, they’re trying to beat you, and that’s all the more reason for you and your coworkers to keep up the fight.
+It’s important to remember that whatever they do, they’re trying to beat you, and that’s all the more reason for you and your co-workers to keep up the fight for a union.